JohnnyTeutonic/tinyllama.cpp/README.md

 Place these three files into a directory, for example, named `data/`.

 *(Note: This project expects BF16 weights in `model.safetensors`.
 Ensure your conversion script saves them in this format if converting from another source).*

+Otherwise, when using GGUF models, you simply need the GGUF file itself.

 ### Where to Download Tested Model Weights